astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ---
-title: 'Set up a custom XComs backend using cloud-based or local object storage'
+title: 'Set up a custom XCom backend using cloud-based or local object storage'
 sidebar_label: 'Set up a custom XComs backend'
-id: xcoms-backend-tutorial
+id: xcom-backend-tutorial
-description: 'Use this tutorial to learn how to set up a custom XComs backend in AWS, GCP, Azure and MinIO.'
+description: 'Use this tutorial to learn how to set up a custom XCom backend in AWS, GCP, Azure or MinIO.'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Airflow offers the possibility to use [XComs](airflow-passing-data-between-tasks.md) to pass information between your tasks.
-By default Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development purposes but can become limiting in a production environment.
+By default Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development purposes but can become limiting.
+For production environments, Airflow supports configuring a custom XCom backend.

-In cases where more storage capacity or the option for custom XComs retention policies is needed, you can use cloud-based object storage such as [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) as a custom XComs backend or write your XComs to a local object storage like a local [MinIO](https://min.io/) instance.
+This allows you to push and pull XComs to and from an external system such as [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) or [MinIO](https://min.io/) instance.
 This tutorial offers example code for each of these object storage solutions.

-There are many additional use cases for custom XComs backend solutions, you can learn more about them in the [Best practices](#best-practices) section at the end of this tutorial.
+There are many use cases for custom XCom backend solutions, some of which are listed in the [Best practices](#best-practices) section at the end of this tutorial.

 After you complete this tutorial, you'll be able to:

-- Create a custom XComs backend using a cloud-based or local object storage.
+- Create a custom XCom backend using cloud-based or local object storage.
 - Use JSON serialization and deserialization in a custom XComs backend.
-- Add a custom logic to the serialization and deserialization methods to store Pandas dataframes as CSV in your custom XComs backend.
+- Add custom logic to the serialization and deserialization methods to store Pandas dataframes as CSVs in your custom XCom backend.
 - Explain best practices of using custom XComs backends.
 - Explain the possibility of customizing other BaseXCom methods for extended functionality.

 :::caution

-While a custom XComs backend allows you to store virtually unlimited amounts of data as XComs, keep in mind that Airflow was not designed be a data processing framework and you might run into performance issues if you try to pass large amounts of data via XComs.
-Astronomer recommends to use an external processing framework such as [Apache Spark](https://spark.apache.org/) to handle heavy data processing and orchestrate the process with Airflow using the [Apache Spark provider](https://registry.astronomer.io/providers/spark).
+While a custom XCom backend allows you to store virtually unlimited amounts of data as XComs, your Airflow infrastructure will still need to be configured to support passing large amounts of data between your tasks.
+For help running Airflow at scale, [reach out to Astronomer](https://www.astronomer.io/get-started/).

 :::